Gazania maritima

-Gazania maritima is one of the flowers known as a calendula, native to the Western Cape province, South Africa.
+Gazania maritima is a species of flowering plant in the family Asteraceae, native to the Western Cape province, South Africa.

 Description

 Gazania maritima is a perennial species, with a spreading growth-form (similar to Gazania rigens) and stems that spread and form mats.

 The leaves are usually pinnate, but can also sometimes be whole.

 The upper leaf surface is smooth (glabrous).

 The leaf margins are lined with tiny spines.

 The flowerheads have yellow rays (sometimes orange).
+Like most gazanias, the ray undersides usually have dark stripes.